 Chasteberry tree -- pharmacology and clinical indications.

 Extracts of the fruits of chaste tree are widely used to treat premenstrual symptoms.
-Double-blind placebo-controlled studies indicate that one of the most common premenstrual symptoms, i.e. premenstrual mastodynia (mastalgia) is beneficially influenced by an chaste berry extract.
-Premenstrual mastodynia is most likely due to a latent hyperprolactinemia, i.e. patients release more than physiologic amounts of prolactin in response to stressful situations and during deep sleep phases which appear to stimulate the mammary gland.
-Premenstrually this unphysiological prolactin release is so high that the serum prolactin levels often approach heights which are misinterpreted as prolactinomas.
+Double-blind placebo-controlled studies indicate that one of the most common premenstrual symptoms, i.e. premenstrual mastodynia (mastalgia) is beneficially influenced by a chaste berry extract.
+Premenstrual mastodynia is most likely due to high prolactin, i.e. patients release more than physiologic amounts of prolactin in response to stressful situations and during deep sleep phases which appear to stimulate the mammary gland.
+Premenstrually this prolactin release is so high that the serum prolactin levels often approach heights which are misinterpreted as prolactinomas.
 Since chasteberry extracts were shown to have beneficial effects on premenstrual mastodynia serum prolactin levels in such patients were also studied in one double-blind, placebo-controlled clinical study.
 Serum prolactin levels were indeed reduced in the patients treated with the chasteberry extract.
 The search for the prolactin-suppressive principle(s) in chasteberry yielded a number of compounds with dopaminergic properties.
 The search for the chemical identity of the chasteberry dopaminergic compounds resulted in isolation of a number of diterpenes of which some clerodadienols were most important for the prolactin-suppressive effects.
 They were almost identical in their prolactin-suppressive properties than dopamine itself.
 Hence, it is concluded that dopaminergic compounds present in chasteberry are clinically the important compounds which improve premenstrual mastodynia and possibly also other symptoms of the premenstrual syndrome.

 Evidence for estrogen receptor beta-selective activity of Vitex agnus-castus and isolated flavones.